HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 thumbnail: /images/medipixel/mp_screen_shot.png
 permalink: /portfolio/medipixel/lung_cancer_diagnosis_clinical_decision_support_system
 ---
-The purpose of the system is to help doctors make a decision on diagnosis process of lung cancer.
+The purpose of this system is to help doctors diagnose of lung cancer.
 It supports diagnosis by deep learning based on detection and classification nodules.

 <!--break-->